NBA Trade Rumors: Celtics, Warriors Could Pursue Pelicans’ Anthony Davis This Summer, ‘Metro USA’ Reports

 Davis said that it makes him “think” whether he was “following the same path,” but insists that he remains loyal to the Pelicans and he is completely on board to what the franchise is trying to achieve at the moment.
 He has led the Pelicans to only one playoff appearance so far in his six-season career despite producing Wilt Chamberlain-like numbers, Burke said.

-The Celtics and Warriors would indeed provide Davis an almost indisputable path to the NBA Finals especially if he was added to what the two teams have right now.
+The Celtics and Warriors would indeed provide Davis an almost indisputable path to the NBA Finals, especially if he was added to what the two teams have right now.
 Both teams are currently second seeds in their own conferences with only the Toronto Raptors and Houston Rockets having better records respectively.

 However, Burke noted that Boston might have to offer “literally the best trade package in pro basketball history” if they want to get Davis, which includes all of their available future draft picks, Al Horford, and either Jayson Tatum or Jaylen Brown.